aaronj1335/aaronj1335.github.com/_posts/2013-06-15-the-problem-with-the-professors-code.md

 styleguide][googlepystyle], [the python standard libraries][stdlib], or major community projects like [django][].

-before you write me off as a whiny pedant, understand the motivation for conforming to community conventions. this is not about nit-picking or my own pet preferences, **this is about attention to detail and respecting the decisions of the community**.
+before you write me off as a whiny pedant, understand my motivations. this is not about nit-picking or my own pet preferences, **this is about attention to detail and respecting the decisions of the community**.

 developers managing open source projects are very busy people. the first thing they'll notice in any patch you submit is whether it conforms to the style of